U.S. Department of State Seal

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to enroll with the Department of State.
-Enrollment makes it possible to contact you if necessary.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the U.S. Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy in the Kyrgyz Republic, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
 Whether there is a family emergency in the United States or a crisis in the Kyrgyz Republic, enrollment assists the U.S. Embassy in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).